-You should submit each domain that you plan to launch a checkout from, but you’ll only need one domain approved to progress to the next step in the verification process.
+You should submit each domain and subdomain you plan to launch a checkout from, but only one approved domain is required to move forward with verification.

-You can submit additional domains for approval at any time.
+You can submit additional domains associated with your website for approval at any time.

 FAQs